tokenguardio/Grants-Program/applications/Tokenguard-v2.md

 [RFP](https://grants.web3.foundation/docs/RFPs/Under%20Development/analysis-website-and-data-platform) has been partially addressed by other teams in the proposals [#1716](https://github.com/w3f/Grants-Program/pull/1716) [#1768](https://github.com/w3f/Grants-Program/pull/1768) [#1748](https://github.com/w3f/Grants-Program/pull/1748) [#1815](https://github.com/w3f/Grants-Program/pull/1815) and work is underway to solve it.
 Being aware of how wide and complex the area of data analysis is, in our solution, we wanted to refer to the issues and propose modules that have not yet been built, but will complement the ongoing work.

-Compared to the following, Tokenguard in this proposal provides both a user-friendly no-code query editor and SQL query editor; visualization creator and dashboard composer - which UX / UI is designed in an accessible way, reaching a wide audience; sharing feature that allows for efficient sharing of created metrics and better data analysis.
+Compared to the following, Tokenguard in this proposal provides both a user-friendly no-code dashboard composer and visualisation composer - which UX / UI is designed in an accessible way, reaching a wide audience.

-While:
+Features created in this proposal will support other data-related projects, making it easier for them to attract Polkadot & Kusama users:

 * [#1716](https://github.com/w3f/Grants-Program/pull/1716) - is an ETL tool that focuses on delivering the Polkadot ecosystem data to a wide audience using Google BigQuery service.

 * [#1768](https://github.com/w3f/Grants-Program/pull/1768) - is an ETL tool focused on deep account analytics challenges.